Best Online Healthcare Programs in Minnesota (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online healthcare degree in Minnesota offers a flexible path to a high-demand career.
-Minnesota salaries are approximately 14.9% higher than the national average for healthcare roles.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, Minnesota students have access to a variety of accredited online choices that balance quality and cost.
+Earning an online healthcare degree in Minnesota offers a flexible path into healthcare careers.
+Minnesota offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
+Whether you’re looking for an affordable in-state option or a nationally available program, Minnesota students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in Minnesota.